ahdinosaur/bitcoin101/src/documents/slides/bitcoin/secure.html.md

 ---
-order: 7
+order: 8
 ---

-# secure
+# Secure

-only if the new transactions are valid do the miners receive a reward.
+Only if the new transactions are valid do the miners receive a reward.

-this incentivizes the network to be honest, which secures the network.
+This incentivizes the network to be honest, which secures the network.